Belize Liveaboard Diving

 Colourful reefs with visibility often exceeding 40 metres, spectacular soft coral gardens, sponges and channel formations, and warm waters teeming with large and small fish, are what make Belize a premiere liveaboard diving destination.
 The easy diving conditions make this destination attractive to divers of all experience levels and safari cruises here concentrate their regular itineraries around the magnificent atolls of Lighthouse Reef and Turneffe.

 Lighthouse Reef Atoll

 The world renowned Lighthouse Reef is the furthest atoll from mainland Belize.
-Great visibility all year round, fantastic wall diving, and of course the "bucket list" Blue Hole - being greeted by reef and occasionally bull sharks add an extra dimension to this already spectacular dive site.
+Great visibility all year round, fantastic wall crest diving and vibrant reef flats, critters galore, and of course the "bucket list" Blue Hole - being greeted by Caribbean reef and occasionally bull sharks add an extra dimension to this already spectacular dive site.

-Steep drop-offs and walls plastered with huge gorgonian sea fans can be found all along the eastern side of the atoll.
-Spotted eagle rays, mantas and hawksbill turtles are frequently sighted at Half Moon Caye Wall and Que Brada.
+Steep drop-offs and walls plastered with huge gorgonians can be found all along the eastern and southern side of the atoll.
+But perhaps the key attraction are the jungle-like, swaying soft coral gardens that are cut with gullies and fissues and make ideal sites for divers to explore.
+Spotted eagle rays, barracudas and hawksbill turtles are frequently sighted at Half Moon Caye Wall and Que Brada.

 For more detailed information, visit our Lighthouse Reef website section.

 Visit our dive safaris section to explore your options for Belize liveaboards.